 I like to call this approach, side hustling.
 Popularised in America more recently.

 How do you side hustle?
 Think about one (or several) skills you could potentially offer people and charge for your services.
 If you're a great photographer, try shooting pets, babies, or events.
 If you're a blogger and a whizz at content creation and social media, try approaching companies to guest post or manage their accounts for a fee.
 You can even set up car boot sales or sell on ebay to make a couple of extra pound here and there.

-9. Ditch Christmas and birthdays, and make something lovingly handmade for free
+10. Ditch expensive Christmas and birthday presents, and make something lovingly handmade for free

 This is particularly tough to do, especially when all you want to do at Christmas is shower your loved ones in gifts and chocolate to show you love them.
 But there are ways you can show you care with unique gestures and experiences at the fraction of the cost, or no cost at all.

 Luckily, when I was saving for my own flat, everyone and the world heard about it.
 All the times I said "no sorry, I can't do xxx because I'm saving" meant people never expected a lot at Christmas and birthdays.
 I made handmade cards, and gave gifts like "A hot chocolate + a film night at my new place once we're moved in" and people loved this more than buying them a state of the art drone or iPhone.

 I hope you got value from this post.
 If you did, please share.

 Hi there!
 I’m Fifi, since writing this post I’ve bought and sold 2 homes in the UK and I’m documenting my renovation progress in the house I own with my partner.
 I’d love you to see.
 Visit ‘Our House’ for the full before pics of our house and how it looks now.

 How about we hang out on Instagram too?
 I share lots of Home Decor inspiration there.